-If you've been lucky enough to amass over 100 million Baht (approx $3M) in the Kingdom, then your estate will be unlucky enough to be caught in Thailand's inheritance tax threshold.
+If you've been lucky enough to amass over 100 million Baht (approximately $3M), then your estate will be unlucky enough to be caught in Thailand's inheritance tax threshold.

-What of single guys and girls who hold assets such as condos and cars in Thailand, who gets their greedy paws on those when you buy your farm in the sky?
+And what of single guys / girls who hold assets such as condos and cars in Thailand, who gets their greedy paws on those when you buy your farm in the sky?

-In this post, I'll explore the ins and outs of Thai inheritance tax law, what happens to your assets if you die in Thailand, and what you stand to inherit if your wife/husband dies before you.
+In this post, I'll explore the ins and outs of Thai inheritance tax law, including what happens to your assets if you die in Thailand, and what you stand to inherit if your wife/husband dies before you.

 Who Pays Inheritance Tax in Thailand?